LithiumReturn to Lithium overview

 Lithium levels can be changed by salt (sodium) intake

-- Make sure you do not vary the amount of salt (sodium) in your diet without consulting your doctor first.
+- Make sure you do not make big changes to the amount of salt (sodium) in your diet without consulting your doctor first.

 - Having more salt in your diet than usual can make the lithium level become too low.

-- However, you must not go on a low-salt diet because this could make the lithium level become too high.
+- However, you must not go on a low-salt diet without close monitoring because this could make the lithium level become too high.

 Lithium is not a banned substance in sport